 Leaving school early is a big decision.
-It’s a good idea to talk to someone before you make up your mind, like:
+It’s a good idea to talk to someone before you make up your mind, such as:

-- Staff at your nearest headspace centre (new window) or online at eheadspace (new window)
+- staff at your nearest headspace centre or online at eheadspace.

 What you need to think about